Efficient Parallel Split Learning over Resource-constrained Wireless Edge Networks: Related Work

 \section{Related Work}

 FL has become the most prevalent distributed learning framework due to its advantages in data privacy and parallel model training.
-However, since FL is resource-hungry, the limited communication and computing capabilities at client devices are the bottlenecks~\cite{shi2022toward}.
-To mitigate this issue, there are two research directions to be explored: One is to design judicious resource scheduling and transmission schemes, including client selection~\cite{xu2020client,pang2022incentive}, resource allocation~\cite{jiao2020toward,yang2020energy,chen2020joint,dinh2022network}, and hierarchical model aggregation~\cite{liu2020client,chen2022federated}.
-The other is to integrate model compression frameworks~\cite{shi2022toward,chen2022energy}.
-However, the latter introduces inevitable approximation errors.
+However, since FL is resource-hungry, the limited communication and computing capabilities at edge devices are the bottlenecks~\cite{shi2022toward}.
+Tremendous research efforts have been made to optimize wireless edge networks for effective FL deployment, covering the aspects like client selection~\cite{xu2020client,pang2022incentive}, resource allocation~\cite{jiao2020toward,yang2020energy,chen2020joint,dinh2022network}, hierarchical model aggregation~\cite{liu2020client,chen2022federated,liu2022time,lin2023fedsn}, and model compression~\cite{shi2022toward,chen2022energy,chen2023service}.

 In contrast to FL, SL has recently emerged as a novel privacy-enhancing distributed learning framework mainly targeting resource-constrained devices.
 It was first proposed by Vepakomma~\textit{et al.}~\cite{vepakomma2018split} for health systems in which privacy concern is of high priority.
 To enable privacy-preserving deep neural network computation, Kim~\textit{et al.}~\cite{kim2021spatio} develop a novel SL framework with multiple end-systems and verify by experiments that the proposed framework achieves near-optimal accuracy while guaranteeing data privacy.
 In~\cite{yang2022differentially}, a generic gradient perturbation-based split learning framework is designed to provide provable differential privacy guarantee.
 The earlier works focus on vanilla SL operating in a sequential fashion, resulting in excessive training latency.
 Thepa~\textit{et al.}~\cite{thapa2022splitfed} integrate FL and SL to parallelize SL to accelerate model training.
 Pal~\textit{et al.}~\cite{pal2021server} propose a more scalable PSL framework to address server-side large batch and the backward client decoupling problems by averaging the local gradients at the cut layer.
 However, our studies show that the training latency in SL can still be substantially reduced without noticeably impacting learning accuracy.